SEXUAL VIOLENCE POLICY

 Definition of Stalking

-The term ‘‘stalking’’ means engaging in a course of conduct directed at a specific person that would cause a reasonable person to— (A) fear for his or her safety or the safety of others; or (B) suffer substantial emotional distress.
+The term ‘‘stalking’’ means engaging in a course of conduct, regardless of medium used, that is directed at a specific person that would cause a reasonable person to— (A) fear for his/her/hir safety or the safety of others; or (B) suffer substantial emotional distress.

 Definition of Sexual Assault

-- The person has the right to file a criminal complaint with the appropriate local police department.
+The person has the right to file a criminal complaint with the appropriate local police department.
+The University can assist the person with this process.

-- Retaliation is prohibited.
+Retaliation is prohibited.
 The University will take steps to prevent retaliation and also strong responsive action if it occurs.
-If the person feels that a retaliatory action has been taken because he/she has filed a complaint, that action should be reported as well.
+If the person feels that a retaliatory action has been taken because he/she/ze has filed a complaint, that action should be reported as well.

-- The Title IX investigator will investigate the matter promptly, thoroughly, and impartially.
-The University will not delay conducting its own investigation because of a pending criminal complaint as the University has a responsibility to protect the person in its educational setting.
+The Title IX Investigator will investigate the matter promptly, thoroughly, and impartially.
+The University will not delay conducting its own investigation because of a pending criminal complaint as the University has a responsibility to protect the person in their educational setting.

 Samuel Merritt University Title IX Coordinator